Business Environment Profiles - New Zealand

 access to this data.

-Weather conditions also influence beef and veal production.
-Pasture quality can suffer in years of low rainfall, causing feed costs to rise for beef cattle farmers.
-In response to rising costs, farmers may reduce herd sizes, which can boost production in the short term but reduce beef and veal production in future years.
-Strong cattle and beef prices have encouraged farmers to increase beef and veal production over the past five years.
-Overall, IBISWorld anticipates beef and veal production to rise at a compound annual rate of 1.4% over the five years through 2023-24.
+Weather conditions influence beef and veal production.
+Years of low rainfall can cause pasture quality to suffer, raising feed costs for beef cattle farmers.
+In response to rising costs, farmers may reduce herd sizes, which can boost production in the short term but reduce it in future years.

 Gain strategic insight and analysis on thousands of industries.